Queensland Fire Department: Organisation

-QFD is an agency which provides fire and rescue services to the entire state of Queensland.
-Queensland Fire and Rescue (QFR) being the primary agency and Rural Fire Service Queensland (RFSQ) being the bushfire response outside of the main populated areas.
+QFD is an organisation which provides fire and rescue services within the state of Queensland.
+Queensland Fire and Rescue (QFR) is the primary agency, and covers the cities and urban regions.
+Rural Fire Service Queensland (RFSQ) consists largely of volunteers, and provides bushfire response outside the main population centres.

 QFR stations are located in cities and regional towns and their primary duty is responding to fires and rescues requiring specialist equipment utilised by QFR.
 Other primary duties of QFR firefighters are to respond to hazardous materials, technical rescues, and interagency requests for assistance.

 Rural Fire Brigades are mainly located in rural and remote areas of the state.
 Primarily, the RFSQ responds to bushfires and carries out hazard reduction burns and community education programs regarding fire safety.
 Brigades may also receive limited road crash rescue training, and a small amount of remote brigades also have the capacity to respond to structure fires.
 They often partner with other government and private agencies as well as landholders to carry out bush firefighting, bushfire prevention, and community education activities.